FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-oauth-golang.md

 {% include _image.liquid src="/assets/img/blogs/golang-oauth/maintenance-mode-database.png" alt="The FusionAuth maintenance mode screen, including the super user configuration." class="img-fluid" figure=false %}

-It will use this to create a fusionauth user as specified further down the maintanence mode page:
+It will use this to create a database user for FusionAuth to connect to, as specified further down the maintenance mode page:

 {% include _image.liquid src="/assets/img/blogs/golang-oauth/maintenance-mode-database-lower.png" alt="Adding a user for FusionAuth to connect as." class="img-fluid" figure=false %}